porterjamesj/website/content/hiking/lt23/day8/index.md

 - End: Clarendon Shelter
 - Approx Miles: 13.6

 I set off in the morning, hoping to get as close to Killington (the next major mountain peak) as possible, to make the climb easier tomorrow.
 I would have loved to hang out more with Pyro and Anansi though!
 I know I won't get quite so far as yesterday, since I'm tired from going 18+ miles, and the terrain is tougher today, with two gorges to go climb in and out of.
 I always find those tougher than the big mountains.
 There's something about the extreme steepness, even if it's brief.
+Fortunately I'm feeling good.
+The new sleeping pad seems to have resolved the back pain I was having earlier.

 {{< two_images
       src1="images/mill_village.jpg"